Dataflow architecture: History

 Instructions and their data dependencies proved to be too fine-grained to be effectively distributed in a large network.
 That is, the time for the instructions and tagged results to travel through a large connection network was longer than the time to do many computations.

+Maurice Wilkes wrote in 1995 that "Data flow stands apart as being the most radical of all approaches to parallelism and the one that has been least successful. ...
+If any practical machine based on data flow ideas and offering real power ever emerges, it will be very different from what the originators of the concept had in mind."

-Nonetheless, out-of-order execution (OOE) has become the dominant computing paradigm since the 1990s.
+Out-of-order execution (OOE) has become the dominant computing paradigm since the 1990s.
 It is a form of restricted dataflow.
 This paradigm introduced the idea of an execution window.
 The execution window follows the sequential order of the von Neumann architecture, however within the window, instructions are allowed to be completed in data dependency order.
 This is accomplished in CPUs that dynamically tag the data dependencies of the code in the execution window.
 The logical complexity of dynamically keeping track of the data dependencies, restricts OOE CPUs to a small number of execution units (2-6) and limits the execution window sizes to the range of 32 to 200 instructions, much smaller than envisioned for full dataflow machines.